Zequez/logseq-vault/pages/Get Shit Done.md

 			- This is what I learned:
 				- Between the idea and the idea becoming a reality, there is an ocean of emotional energy.
 There is no guarantee that the voyage will be calm and peaceful.
 During the voyage I might encounter portals to new [[Gameworlds]].
 I don't know how the destination is going to look exactly, but I can sense how it feels; and this is my compass in the ocean.
 It's an intuition that tells me "this is the way", a sudden resonance with the destination that is calling me home.
 I focus it in my mind, and my heart sings.
 YES!
 YES!
 YES!
 THAT IS THE WAY!
 			- ### Post-results Results
 				- Looks like my attention was completely taken by all the things that I was feeling.
 I felt focused, as it in flow, after I started actually making the drawing.
 Now I can see that I made a distinction "the preparation for doing the shit" and "the actually doing the shit".
-How do I erase that distinction
+How do I change my Thoughtware in a way that if I chose to see the whole process as the creation of the thing?

 				  How do I close the gap between choosing to do something and actually maintaining focus on it
 					- This question makes me realize that I'm not awknologing that